junxit/us-congress-code/title-25/chapter-14/sec-882a.md

 section: 882a
 ---

 # § 882a.
-Tax exemption
+Omitted

-Any portion of such funds that may be distributed per capita to members of the tribe shall not be subject to Federal or State income tax.
+## Notes

-## Source credit
+### Codification

-(Pub.
+Section, Pub.
 L. 91–404, § 2, Sept.
 19, 1970, 84 Stat.
-845.)
+845, which exempted per capita payments to members of the Sac and Fox Tribes from Federal and State income taxes, was omitted from the Code as being of special and not general application.